Hypersensitive response: Genetics

 Very often, the resistance mediated by R genes is due to them inducing HR, which leads to apoptosis.
-Most plant R genes encode NOD-like receptor (NLR) proteins.
+Most plant R genes encode the NLRs, which are structurally and functionally similar to the NOD-like receptor (NLR) proteins in animals.
 NLR protein domain architecture consists of an NB-ARC domain which is a nucleotide-binding domain, responsible for conformational changes associated with the activation of the NLR protein.
 In the inactive form, the NB-ARC domain is bound to Adenosine diphosphate (ADP).
 When a pathogen is sensed, the ADP is exchanged for Adenosine triphosphate (ATP) and this induces a conformational change in the NLR protein, which results in HR.
 At the N-terminus, the NLR either has a Toll-Interleukin receptor (TIR) domain (also found in mammalian toll-like receptors) or a coiled-coil (CC) motif.
 Both TIR and CC domains are implicated in causing cell death during HR.
 The C-terminus of the NLRs consists of a leucine-rich repeat (LRR) motif, which is involved in sensing the pathogen virulence factors.

 Mechanism

 HR is triggered by the plant when it recognizes a pathogen.
-The identification of a pathogen typically occurs when a virulence gene product, secreted by a pathogen, binds to, or indirectly interacts with the product of a plant R gene.
+The identification of a pathogen typically occurs when a virulence gene product, secreted by a pathogen, binds to, or indirectly interacts with, the product of a plant R gene.
+These 'virulence factors' (effectors) secreted by the invading pathogen are also called 'avirulence (avr) proteins' if the plant has evolved a corresponding R protein to detect them.
 R genes are highly polymorphic, and many plants produce several different types of R gene products, enabling them to recognize virulence products produced by many different pathogens.
+The recognition of these effectors triggers Effector-Triggered Immunity (ETI) in plants, characterized by HR to stop infection.

-In phase one of the HR, the activation of R genes triggers an ion flux, involving an efflux of hydroxide and potassium to the outside the cells, and an influx of calcium and hydrogen ions into the cells.
+In phase one of the HR, the activation of R genes triggers an ion flux, involving an efflux of hydroxide and potassium out of the cells, and an influx of calcium and hydrogen ions into the cells.

-In phase two, the cells involved in the HR generate an oxidative burst by producing reactive oxygen species (ROS), superoxide anions, hydrogen peroxide, hydroxyl radicals and nitrous oxide.
+In phase two, the cells involved in the HR generate an oxidative burst by producing reactive oxygen species (ROS), superoxide anions, hydrogen peroxide, hydroxyl radicals, and nitrous oxide.
 These compounds affect cellular membrane function, in part by inducing lipid peroxidation and by causing lipid damage.

-The alteration of ion components in the cell and the breakdown of cellular components in the presence of ROS result in the death of affected cells, as well as the formation of local lesions.
+The alteration of ion components in the cell and the breakdown of cellular components in the presence of ROS result in the death of affected cells, as well as the formation of local lesions, widely studied in Maize and Arabidopsis.
 Reactive oxygen species also trigger the deposition of lignin and callose, as well as the cross-linking of pre-formed hydroxyproline-rich glycoproteins such as P33 to the wall matrix via the tyrosine in the PPPPY motif.
 These compounds serve to reinforce the walls of cells surrounding the infection, creating a barrier and inhibiting the spread of the infection.
 Activation of HR also results in disruption of the cytoskeleton, mitochondrial function and metabolic changes, all of which might be implicated in causing cell death.